python/cpython/Doc/reference/datamodel.rst

 Note that these methods are looked up on the type (metaclass) of a class.
 They cannot be defined as class methods in the actual class.
-This is consistent with the lookup of special methods that are called on instances, only that in this case the instance is itself a class.
+This is consistent with the lookup of special methods that are called on instances, only in this case the instance is itself a class.

 .. seealso::